aws-samples/apigw-multi-region-failover/route53/README.md

-# Serverless patterns - Multi-Region REST API Failover: Route 53 ARC Infrastructure
+# Amazon API Gateway Multi-Region Public REST API Failover: Route 53 ARC Infrastructure

 This pattern creates a Route 53 ARC cluster and one control panel per api to be used during the failover process.